 Breeds: Lhasa Apso and Pomeranian mix

-Anybody say, cuddle buddy?
-These small 12 inch (30 cm) dogs just want to snuggle.
+Anybody says, cuddle buddy?
+These small 12-inch dogs (30 cm) just want to snuggle.
 They are great for all families, but preferable without little kids.

 These loyal, sociable, and playful pups can live happily in tiny homes or apartments.
 They do need constant grooming and vigorous exercise so active families work best.